 For you to enjoy good email open rates, you must nail the subject line.
 Your cold email subject line is the first thing your recipients see when your email lands in their inbox.
 Its main function is to encourage your recipients to open your email.

 In essence, your cold email subject line determines whether your email will be opened or not.
-Your campaigns’ success depends on it.
-And that’s why you must take your time to come up with the best ones.
+Your email campaigns’ success depends on it.
+And that’s why you must take your time to develop the best ones.
 A few best practices to help you craft good subject lines include:

-To help you craft your winning subject lines, let’s look at some of the best cold email subject line examples we’ve seen.
-We’ll also look at what makes them tick.
-This will help you gain insight into the best practices you can implement in your cold emails.
+To help you craft your own catchy subject lines, let’s look at some of the best cold email subject line examples we’ve seen.
+We’ll also look at what makes them so successful.
+This will help you gain insight into best practices to implement in your cold emails.

 Short subject lines

 Short subject lines are best for grabbing attention.
 That’s because they are punchy and get straight to the point.
-They can also be easily digested at a glance, allowing your recipient to quickly decide whether they want to open your email or not.
+They can also be easily digested at a glance, which allows your recipients to quickly decide whether or not they want to open your email.

-And if you craft your short cold email subject line well, you have better chances of your prospects opening it.
-Here some examples to inspire you:
+And if you craft your short cold email subject line well, you greatly increase the chance that your prospects will open it.
+Here are some examples to inspire you:

 Question-based subject lines